-Aspire is excited to introduce a new personalised flexibility service to help you improve the areas which most people invest less time than you should.
+Aspire is excited to introduce a new personalized flexibility service to help you improve the areas in which most people invest less time than they should.

 Often we hear that ‘improving flexibility’ is a goal.
 Mainly from the point of ‘functional’ capacity.
-Meaning they feel tight, awkward when doing every day things.
-Now not that anyone wants to become a supple leopard or yogi, however we do want to have the feeling of being able to move ‘freely’ for activities of daily living (ADL’s).
+Meaning they feel tight, and awkward when doing everyday things.
+Now not that anyone wants to become a supple leopard or yogi, however, we do want to have the feeling of being able to move ‘freely’ for activities of daily living (ADLs).

-And we know that having poor mobility and flexibility (don’t forget these are 2 different things) is related to poor biomechanics, movement skills and therefore reducing our potential leading to muscle imbalance and pain.
+And we know that having poor mobility and flexibility (don’t forget these are 2 different things) is related to poor biomechanics, and movement skills and therefore reduces our potential leading to muscle imbalance and pain.

-Using a science based approach, to improve the flexibility of muscle and ROM of joints there are many advanced techniques and not all stretching and flexibility is treated equal.
+Using a science-based approach, to improve the flexibility of muscles and ROM of joints there are many advanced techniques and not all stretching and flexibility are treated equally.

-So our new program ISOstretch, bring the best and most effective forms of advanced flexibility training to you in one single session.
+So our new program ISOstretch brings the best and most effective forms of advanced flexibility training to you in one single session.
 We include:

 – Isometric training (Muscle Activation)